 A map of Wyoming containing POINT simple features data

-The LINESTRING geometry type is for a set of points that can be connected with lines, often used to represent roads.
+The LINESTRING geometry type is for a set of points that can be connected with lines, and is often used to represent roads.
 Figure 4-3 shows a map that uses LINESTRING data to represent a section of US Highway 30 that runs through Wyoming.

 [F04003.pdf]